 -China International Conference in Finance 2022, OCC Symposium on Climate Risk in Banking & Finance 2022

-We train a deep-learning based Natural Language Processing (NLP) model on various corporate sustainability frameworks in order to construct a comprehensive Environmental and Social (E&S) dictionary that incorporates materiality.
-We analyze the earnings conference calls of US public firms during 2007-2019 using this dictionary.
+We train a deep-learning based NLP model on various corporate sustainability frameworks in order to construct a comprehensive Environmental and Social (E&S) dictionary that incorporates materiality.
 We find that the discussion of environmental topics is associated with higher pollution abatement and more future green patents.
-Firms reduced their air pollution even after the US announced its withdrawal from the Paris Agreement.
-Similarly, the discussion of social topics is positively associated with improved employee ratings.
 Overall, our results provide some evidence that firms do walk their talk on E&S issues.